mudrii/nixos-auto-update/README.md

         modules = [
           ./configuration.nix
           {
-            imports = [ inputs.nixos-auto-update.nixosModules.system ];
+            imports = [ inputs.nixos-sys-auto-update.nixosModules.system ];
           }
         ];
       };
   };
 }
 ```

 ### Enable the service

-systemctl enable nixos-auto-update.service
+systemctl enable nixos-sys-auto-update.service

 ### Start the service

-systemctl start nixos-auto-update.service
+systemctl start nixos-sys-auto-update.service

 ### Restart the service

-The service can be restarted with `systemctl restart nixos-auto-update` or by rebooting the machine.
+The service can be restarted with `systemctl restart nixos-sys-auto-update` or by rebooting the machine.